-Ahpra and the National Boards are supporting the COVID-19 response by helping provide a surge workforce when the healthcare system is experiencing changing demands due to outbreaks of COVID-19 variants.
-These practitioners are registered on the temporary pandemic response sub-register (the 2021 sub-register) and are included on the national Register of practitioners.
+Ahpra and the National Boards are supporting the COVID-19 response by helping provide access to a potential surge workforce when the healthcare system is experiencing changing demands.
+These practitioners are registered on the temporary pandemic response sub-register (the sub-register) and are included on the national Register of practitioners.
+They would not normally be available as a healthcare workforce and have temporary registration to support the COVID-19 response and other healthcare demands facing our health system.

-If a practitioner who you currently employ or who you are considering employing is not on the public register, they are not registered.
+It is important that you check the sub-register on or soon after 22 September 2022 to confirm a practitioner’s registration status.
+If a practitioner who you employ or who you are considering employing is not on the public register (listed either on the sub-register or the main register), they are not registered.

 Ahpra and National Boards recognise health service needs may evolve as the COVID-19 pandemic continues and will keep working with state and territory and Commonwealth governments to support the COVID-19 emergency response.